agilepro/software-craftsmanship/docs/Management/incremental-development.md

 #  Incremental Development

 I happened across this excellent and perfect depiction of incremental development.
 The image addresses on of the key flaws in thinking that lead some agile projects to fail.
-So let’s discuss a bit.
+So let's discuss a bit.

 ![6a00d8341ca4d953ef01a511e114a3970c](incremental-development-img1.png)